 Students are required to submit a written petition to the Executive Council of the Committee on Academic Standing (through the Office of Academic Services) requesting to return.
 Requests must be submitted at least 30 days prior to the first day of instruction of the term in which they wish to register.

 A student may petition to take a Health Leave of Absence (HLOA) for personal health or family health reasons.
-Petitions and supporting documentation are submitted to the Office of Academic Services.
-During a leave of absence for health reasons, students may take two courses (eight credits) per semester for a maximum of four courses (16 credits) and receive numeric course credit.
+Petitions and supporting documentation are submitted to the office of Academic Services.
+During a leave of absence for health reasons, students may take up to two courses (eight credits) per semester for a maximum of four courses (16 credits) and receive numeric course credit.
 Coursework taken over the maximum may be approved for use towards general University requirements and requirements for the major or minor.
 Courses must be approved by the Office of the University Registrar prior to enrollment.
 Course credits may count toward the 128 credits needed for graduation as defined in the academic residency requirement.

 Students requesting to return from an HLOA must first seek approval from the Health Leave of Absence Committee, and then petition the Committee on Academic Standing for their approval.
-Both processes are managed through the Office of Academic Services.
+Both processes are managed through the office of Academic Services.
 The HLOA Committee will evaluate the documentation submitted by a student's health care provider, and determine whether the health condition in question has been adequately alleviated for return to rigorous study.
 The Committee on Academic Standing will then review the student's overall academic record, their academic progress for the semester in which the student withdrew, and their readiness to successfully make academic progress toward graduation.

 A student wishing to withdraw from the university may do so at any time up to and inclusive of the last day of instruction.
 Withdrawals requested after the last day of instruction must be approved by the Committee on Academic Standing.
-When a student withdraws during or at the end of a semester course, enrollments are not expunged from his/her record; rather, a grade of "W" ("dropped") is entered for each course.
+When a student withdraws during or at the end of a semester course, enrollments are not expunged from their record; rather, a grade of "W" ("dropped") is entered for each course.
 From students who withdraw in good standing, the Committee on Academic Standing will consider applications for readmission after one full semester of absence from the campus.
 Other students may apply for readmission after one calendar year has elapsed.
 Courses taken at other institutions while on withdrawal from the university are not eligible for transfer toward the Brandeis degree.

 Senior Reduced-Rate Status